top of page

 To summarise, the steps are:

-- sign a 'Promise to Purchase' agreement two months before construction starts, with a payment of between 2.6% and 2.9% of the purchase price;
+- sign a 'Promise to Purchase' agreement two months before construction starts, with a payment of between 2.6% and 2.8% of the purchase price;

 - complete on the day you move in.

+After construction starts the steps will change slightly.
 Our group members are happy to talk you through this process in more detail.

 The flats will be leasehold and we are aiming to create 999 year leases.
 The houses will be freehold, with a covenant that sets out terms regarding e.g. a service charge to contribute towards the running costs of the common facilities.